irfanhakim-as/charts/mika/flex/README.md

       > [!IMPORTANT]
       > Using SMB with a Flex storage means that the SMB share must be available and accessible on your network at all times for the Flex services to function properly.

-   - Enable SMB for the Flex installation by setting `smb.enabled: true` in the `values.yaml` file.
+   - Enable SMB for the Flex installation by setting `smb.enabled: true` in the chart values file.

-   - Enable SMB for the global storage by setting `storage.global.smb: true` in the `values.yaml` file.
+   - Enable SMB for the global storage by setting `storage.global.smb: true` in the chart values file.

-   - Configure the `smb` settings in the `values.yaml` file accordingly.
+   - Configure the `smb` settings in the chart values file accordingly.

-   - Update the `storage.global.subPath` setting in the `values.yaml` file to point to the root of your _Flex_ directory on the SMB share.
+   - Update the `storage.global.subPath` setting in the chart values file to point to the root of your _Flex_ directory on the SMB share.

       > [!TIP]
       > From the sample directory layout above, the `storage.global.subPath` value should be set to `"Flex"`.